 The app's settings are also synced through Apple's iCloud storage service, so any iCloud-enabled Apple device - whether that be an iPhone or iPad - can be used to control your Home.

 There is a pecking order when it comes to using the Home app, which is essential to understanding how the app functions: Home > Rooms > Accessories > (Groups, Scenes, and Automation).
 That last bit - groups, scenes, and automation - is optional, but we'll get into that later.
 Once you launch the Home app, and you’ll be greeted with a “Welcome Home” screen that explains the Home app.

 Tap the Get Started button to proceed.
 The initial smart accessory setup process in the Home app is easy to follow.
-In iOS 10, by default, you’ll see a new “My Home” screen, which allows you to start adding locks, lights, thermostats, etc. You can change the name of your Home, change the background wallpaper, and more.
+By default you’ll see a new “My Home” screen, which allows you to start adding locks, lights, thermostats, etc. You can change the name of your Home, change the background wallpaper, and more.
 Also, notice that the Home app has three main tabs: Home, Rooms, and Automation.

 But before we get into all that, add your first accessory.

 Tap the Add Accessory button.
 The Home app will then scan your Home network to find any HomeKit-enabled smart accessory.
 For this step to work, both your Apple device and your HomeKit-enabled device need to be connected to the same local network (like your home Wi-Fi).
 If you have the Philips Hue Starter kit, you will see the Philips Hue bridge appear under the list of available accessories.

 Tap the accessory, and then you’ll be asked to enter an 8-digit setup code that's either on the accessory or its packaging.
 The Home app will show a camera frame so that you can capture the HomeKit code without having to manually enter in the code.